systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 }
 ```

 You updated line 2 to read that it should return if the image is not set or if it starts with `si-`.
-You also updated line 5 to have the better failure message.
+You also updated line 5 to have a better failure message.

 Click the `Execute` button to run your function, and you should see the button spin and let you know that it finished without errors.
-If you have a syntax error, you will see it in the editor and you'll also see an error message immediately beneath the `Execute` button.
+If you have a syntax error, you will see it in the editor, and you'll also see an error message immediately beneath the `Execute` button.
 Fix, and press `Execute` again.

 ![Execute error output](/tutorial-img/06-customizing/execute_error_output.png)